 Earlier Egyptian security forces stormed two protest camps in Cairo, with reports of dozens killed.

-A state of emergency has been declared in the country after the army and riot police moved to clear the camps, which were occupied by supporters of deposed President Mohammed Morsi.'Brave as a lion'
+A state of emergency has been declared in the country after the army and riot police moved to clear the camps, which were occupied by supporters of deposed President Mohammed Morsi.

 The British cameraman, who lived in Northamptonshire, was born in Hannover, Germany.
 Before Sky, he worked for CNN and ITN.

 He had been part of Sky News' team covering the clashes with Middle East correspondent Sam Kiley.
 None of the other team members had been hurt, the broadcaster said.

 In a statement Mr Ryley said: "Everyone at Sky News is shocked and saddened by Mick's death.

 "He was a talented and experienced journalist who had worked with Sky News for many years.
 The loss of a much-loved colleague will be deeply felt across Sky News."

 He added: "Our thoughts and prayers are with his wife and family.
 We will give them our full support at this extremely difficult time."